 Best for Dermaplaning: Sephora Collection Metal Facial Razor

 Comes with three replacement heads

 Additional heads not available for purchase

 Thinking of trying your hand at at-home dermaplaning to remove peach fuzz and lightly exfoliate?
-Your best bet is Sephora's Metal Facial Razor.
-It comes with a sleek metal handle and a single blade, plus three replaceable heads and a handy storage case.
+Consider this model that comes with a sleek metal handle and a single blade, plus three replaceable heads and a handy storage case.

 Handle Material: Metal | Number of Blades: 1 | Color Options: Silver